-"The private Swiss media make an indispensable contribution to the basic provision of media in our Swiss direct democracy," the statement reads.
-This service must also be "urgently" guaranteed in the future.
+"The private Swiss media make an indispensable contribution to the basic media supply in our Swiss direct democracy," the statement reads.
+This service must "urgently" be ensured in the future as well.

 120 million more

 A committee under the name "No to state-funded media" collected signatures against the bill.
-According to information provided by the committee on Tuesday, the 50,000 signatures needed for a referendum have been collected, one month before the end of the collection period.
-This means that the people will probably be able to decide on media funding in February.
+According to information provided by the committee on Tuesday, the 50,000 signatures required for a referendum have been collected, one month before the end of the collection period.
+This means that the people will probably be able to decide on the media subsidy in February.

-The opponents, made up of publishers, entrepreneurs, media professionals and 72 members of parliament, criticise the "unnecessary and harmful subsidies".
+The opposition, made up of publishers, entrepreneurs, media professionals and 72 members of parliament, criticizes the "unnecessary and harmful subsidies.
 If the state buys the media, they would become state media, the committee claims.
 "That would be the end of Switzerland's free and independent media landscape, as no one bites the hand that feeds you."
 (SDA)